songzy12/songzy12.github.io/about.md

 ## Education

 * Master (2016.09-2019.07): Tsinghua University, IIIS, Computer Science and Technology
-* Bachelor (2012.09-2016.07): Tsinghua University, Yao Class, Computer Science and Technology
+* Bachelor (2012.09-2016.07): Tsinghua University, __Yao Class__, Computer Science and Technology

 ## Experience

 ### Internship

+#### __Microsoft STCA__ (2018 Summer)

+* We apply the Wide & Deep model to the CTR prediction task using TensorFlow.
+* Four types of features are used: article, user, context, and combined features.
+* The AUC is about 0.89 on our dataset, higher than FM model by 0.05.

 #### XuetangX (2016 Autumn - 2019 Spring)